Jane Fonda & Kristen Stewart + Jennifer Garner & Kerry Washington: Oscar presenters

 Jennifer Garner will next be seen in Jean-Marc Vallée’s Dallas Buyers Club, with Matthew McConaughey, Jared Leto, and Steve Zahn.
 Garner’s husband, Ben Affleck, is himself vying for an Oscar, as one of the producers of Best Picture nominee Argo.
 Affleck is also an Oscar 2013 presenter.

-Kerry Washington is featured in Best Picture nominee Django Unchained, starring Leonardo DiCaprio and Jamie Foxx (Washington's leading man in Taylor Hackford's Ray).
-Among Washington's other movie credits are Tim Story's Fantastic 4: Rise of the Silver Surfer, with Ioan Gruffudd and Jessica Alba; Tyler Perry's For Colored Girls, with Kimberly Elise and Janet Jackson; Kevin Macdonald's The Last King of Scotland, with James McAvoy and Forest Whitaker; and Doug Liman's Mr. & Mrs. Smith, with Brad Pitt and Angelina Jolie.
+Kerry Washington is featured in Best Picture nominee Django Unchained, starring Leonardo DiCaprio and Jamie Foxx (Washington’s leading man in Taylor Hackford’s Ray).
+Among Washington’s other movie credits are Tim Story’s box office disappointment Fantastic 4: Rise of the Silver Surfer, with Ioan Gruffudd, Jessica Alba, and Chris Evans; Tyler Perry’s For Colored Girls, with Kimberly Elise and Janet Jackson; Kevin Macdonald’s The Last King of Scotland, with James McAvoy and Forest Whitaker; and Doug Liman’s Mr. & Mrs. Smith, with Brad Pitt and Angelina Jolie.

 Best Picture Oscar: Benh Zeitlin’s Beasts of the Southern Wild, Michael Haneke’s Amour, David O. Russell’s Silver Linings Playbook, Ben Affleck’s Argo, Tom Hooper’s Les Misérables, Ang Lee’s Life of Pi, Quentin Tarantino’s Django Unchained, Kathryn Bigelow’s Zero Dark Thirty, Steven Spielberg’s Lincoln.
 Best Director nominees: Haneke, Lee, Zeitlin, Russell, Spielberg.